joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 Let's be more specific now.
 First of all, let's give a name to the function we're going to plot: $$f(x)$$.
-It turns out, none of the math relies on the curve being anything in particular, so we'll allow any (differentiable) function here.
+It turns out, none of the math relies on the curve having any properties in particular, so we'll allow any (differentiable) function here.
 Next, we'll call the "start" and "end" points of the segment $$x_0$$ and $$x_1$$.
 Finally, $$P(t)$$ will be the Bézier curve that approximates $$f(x)$$ between $$x_0$$ and $$x_1$$.
 The control points of $$\vec{P}$$ are $$\vec{P}_0$$, $$\vec{P}_1$$, $$\vec{P}_2$$, and $$\vec{P}_3$$.